-- You are self-sufficient in performing your sit-to-stand and stand-to-sit transfers (chair/toilet) using the equipment, as required. - You can get in and out of bed, without bedrails, either by yourself or with the assistance of your caregivers or using technical aids. - You can dress your lower body either by yourself or with the assistance of your caregivers or using technical aids. - You can walk safely with a walker over a distance of 15 m (50 feet). - You can use stairs by yourself, taking into account the conditions present at your home (number of steps, handrails, caregivers...). - Your cognitive state is similar to your pre-hospitalisation condition or sufficiently functional for your return home.
+- You are self-sufficient in performing your sit-to-stand and stand-to-sit transfers (chair/toilet) using the equipment, as required. - You can get in and out of bed, without bedrails, either by yourself or with the assistance of your caregivers or using technical aids. - You can dress your lower body either by yourself or with the assistance of your caregivers or using technical aids. - You can walk safely with a walker over a distance of 15 m (50 feet) or as much as needed at your place. - You can use stairs by yourself, taking into account the conditions present at your home (number of steps, handrails, caregivers...). - Your cognitive state is similar to your pre-hospitalisation condition or sufficiently functional for your return home.